Detective Conan: The Eleventh Striker: Plot

 The Detective Boys attend a promotional event where the J. League play soccer with children.
 There, the group are introduced to several people.
 The next day, the Detective Boys watch the soccer match at Touto Stadium.
 Kogoro Mori receives a phone call from a bomber who relays the location of a bomb in the form of a riddle.
 The riddle reads "Blue zebra and blue boy, rain from above, people from below, their left hand, as it is shows, the tree on the left".
 Ran Mori relays the riddle to Shinichi Kudo allowing Conan to decipher it.
 The blue zebra and boy refer to the mascots of the teams currently playing at Touto stadium.
 The rest of the riddle is a play on kanji; The top part of Rain (雨, Ame), bottom part of People (人, Hito), left of Hand (手, Te), Show (示, Shī) as it is, and the left of Tree (木, Ki).
 Filling in the missing parts of the kanji and adding them together forms the word Electronic Scoreboard (電光掲示板, Denkō Keijiban).
 With little time to evacuate the spectators, Conan traverses up the infrastructure and arranges the explosives so the scoreboard falls in a safe location.

 The Tokyo Metropolitan Police Department work with Kogoro to find out the bomber's identity.
 Conan reveals the bomber revealed information only the people they acquainted with during the promotion event would know, limiting the suspects down to five.
 Kogoro receives a letter from the bomber stating a larger crowd will witness the next bombing and a second letter will arrive later to reveal the location of the next bomb.
 The police speculate Shiodome Arena is the next target as it is the closest event with the largest attending audience.
 The second letter arrives and reveals the J. League All-Star Soccer is the next target as it has the highest viewership.
 The letter declares in all ten simultaneous games, the strikers must use the following play hidden in the letter against the home team to stop the bomb and challenges Kogoro to confront him as the eleventh striker.
-Conan reveals the border and the staple matches an association football pitch and the kanji written in red is written in a way so that the staple has red markings on top of it; He deduces the bomber wants the strikers to kick the ball in the center of the goal post.
+Conan reveals the border and the staple matches a football pitch and the kanji written in red is written in a way so that the staple has red markings on top of it; He deduces the bomber wants the strikers to kick the ball in the center of the goal post.
 As per the letter, the police are only able to alert the coaches and the strikers in each game about the bombs.